desultory/genTree/readme.md

 ### filters

-Several filters are available for cleaning and packing packing layer tarballs:
+Several filters are available for cleaning and packing packing layer tarballs.

+* `refilter` (true) - Reapply all filters to the final tarball.

+#### Path filters

+Path filters are used to remove files and directories before packing.

+These arguments are set under the `clean_filter_options` dict.

 * `man` (true) - Filters man pages.
 * `docs` (true) - Filters documentation.